nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    Expected: Five lessons are shown in the list panel (three lessons on 14/12/2023 & two lessons with no date specified).
 A message indicating filtered schedule list successfully is shown in the response box.

 5. Test case: `filter -before 2023/10/10` <br>
-   Expected: No lessons are shown.
+   Expected: No lessons are shown in the list panel.
 A message indicating filtered schedule list successfully is shown in the response box.

 ### Saving data